 For resources with limited fuel inventory, particularly oil-fired resources, offers reflect both the resource's production costs and its opportunity costs.
 Because of these resources' limited fuel inventory, supplying energy in one hour may limit a resource's ability to supply energy in a different hour, in the same day or in a subsequent day.
-Opportunity cost adders allow a resource to account for this opportunity cost, and increase the likelihood that limited energy supply is used in highest value hours.
-Market rules were recently enhanced to allow resources to include these opportunity costs in their offers.
+Opportunity cost adders allow a resource to account for this opportunity cost, and increase the likelihood that limited energy supply is used in highest priced hours.
+ISO-NE recently changed market mitigation procedures to provide automated calculation opportunity costs that allows oil-only and dual-fuel resources to facilitate inclusion in their market offers.